A Well-Read Tart

 Chocolatae Shortbread

-Pecan Snowball Cookies are a great cookie to have on hand year-round — they keep wonderfully in the freezer — but their flavor always brings me back to childhood Christmases, gazing into that cookie tin and wondering which sugary treats I was going to devour first.
+Pecan Snowball Cookies are a great cookie to have on hand year-round.
+But, their flavor always brings me back to childhood Christmases, gazing into that cookie tin and wondering which sugary treats I was going to devour first.
 (Again, not the fruitcake cookies.)

 Chocolate Shortbread cookies